Program Requirements for Classics (Classics), 2022-2023

 Foreign Language Requirement

-In addition to taking courses in Greek and/or Latin, students at the MA level must demonstrate proficiency in one of the following three languages: German, French or Italian.
-Students must consult with the graduate advisor to determine their choice of languages.
+In addition to taking courses in Greek and/or Latin, students must demonstrate proficiency in one of the following three languages: German, French or Italian during the first two years.
+Students must consult with the Graduate Advisor to determine their choice of languages.
 In addition, students may petition to substitute one of the above languages with a different modern language, depending on its relevance to the student’s research and on departmental expertise.
-Proficiency may be demonstrated either by passing German 5, French 5, or Italian 5 at UCLA (or an equivalent course) with a minimum grade of B, or by passing a one-hour written translation examination administered by the department.
-Students may petition, with departmental approval, to use equivalent course work completed at other institutions to meet this requirement.
+Proficiency may be demonstrated either by passing German 3, French 3, or Italian 3 at UCLA with a minimum grade of B, or by passing a one-hour written translation examination administered by the department.
+Students may petition, with departmental approval, to use equivalent coursework completed at other institutions to meet this requirement.

 .